N-body problem

 In physics, the n-body problem is the problem of predicting the individual motions of a group of celestial objects interacting with each other gravitationally.
 Solving this problem has been motivated by the desire to understand the motions of the Sun, Moon, planets, and visible stars.
-In the 20th century, understanding the dynamics of globular cluster star systems became an important -body problem.
-The -body problem in general relativity is considerably more difficult to solve due to additional factors like time and space distortions.

-The classical physical problem can be informally stated as the following:
+The classical physical problem can be stated as follows:

-The two-body problem has been completely solved and is discussed below, as well as the famous restricted three-body problem.
+The two-body problem has been completely solved and is discussed below.
+For three or more bodies the problem can only be solved completely in particular cases.
+In general, the problem is chaotic and can only be solved numerically.

+The n-body problem in general relativity is considerably more difficult to solve.